How to Buy an Existing Business

 It is wise to prepare your money for business acquisition in advance early so that when you get to the stage of negotiation, you can save time by having your funding source in place.
 You also won’t run the risk of losing the opportunity to buy an existing business to another interested entity while you’re still scouring for money.

-Purchasing an existing business can be an expensive move can certainly be an expensive option.
+Purchasing an existing business can be an expensive move that can certainly be an expensive option.
 Without enough money in hand, you would need funding.

 Your options for sources of financing include: